tscanlin/developers.optimizely.com/src/content/integrations/index.md

 #### 5. Verify that the integration works

-When the integration is succesfully implemented, you can check your network traffic to see if all the data is correctly send to the analytics platform.
+When the integration is successfully implemented, you can check your network traffic to see if all the data is correctly send to the analytics platform.
 All the active experiments on the page in addition to a redirect experiment should be visible in the network traffic.

 ### Audiences
 Audience integrations allow customers to use data from a different platform to target and segment visitors.
 The platform data needs to be available on the client side to be able to pass it to Optimizely.
 If data is not available on the client side, consider using an Uploaded list integration instead.